gbb/numpy-fast-any-all/README.md

 import fast_any_all as faa

-faa.any([2d boolean array]), returns true where at least one element is true in axis 0
+faa.any([list of boolean ndarrays]), returns true where at least one element is true in an ndarray at that position.

-faa.all([2d boolean array]), return true where all elements are true in axis 0
+faa.all([list of boolean ndarrays]), returns true where at least one element is true in an ndarray at that position.

 Examples